m-reza-rahman/azure-cafe/README.md

 * You need to have Docker CLI installed and you must be signed into your Docker Hub account.
 To create a Docker Hub account go to [https://hub.docker.com](https://hub.docker.com).

 ## Setup Application Insights
 * You will now setup Application Insights for consolidated logging (you could easily use ELK or Splunk for the same purpose).
 Go to the [Azure portal](http://portal.azure.com).
 Hit Create a resource -> DevOps -> Application Insights.
-Select the resource group to be azure-cafe-group.
-Specify the name as azure-cafe-insights.
+Select the resource group to be azure-cafe-group-`<your suffix>`.
+Specify the name as azure-cafe-insights-`<your suffix>` (the suffix could be your first name such as "reza").
 Hit Review + create.
 Hit Create.
 * In the portal, go to 'All resources'.
-Find and click on azure-cafe-insights.
+Find and click on azure-cafe-insights-`<your suffix>`.
 In the overview panel, note down the instrumentation key.

 ## Create Service Connections
 * Clone this repository into your own GitHub account.
 Make sure to update the [azure-cafe.yml](azure-cafe.yml) file to replace occurrences of `rezarahman` with `<Your Docker Hub ID>` on GitHub.